Nathan Healy

 Frequently Asked Questions

-Yes, Toms River has comprehensive net metering through Jersey Central Power & Light (JCP&L).
-This billing system gives you full retail credit for excess solar electricity you send to the grid at a 1:1 rate.
+Yes, Toms River has net metering through Jersey Central Power & Light (JCP&L).
+The program offers 1:1 credit—meaning every kilowatt-hour your solar panels send to the grid offsets one kWh you use later at the full retail rate of 19.4¢/kWh.